marcelpetrick/DevNotes/BeenThereSeenThat/20230629_Kaggle_MUC/README.md

 * TODO: insert the photo with the qr-code
 * code:
 * talk will be mostly  review of literature, not a product promotion
-* criterias for picking: single-stage over multi-stage; has real world application; in context learning / prompt engineering over fiene tuning
+* criteria for picking: single-stage over multi-stage; has real world application; in context learning / prompt engineering over fine tuning

 ### why do we need reasoning?
 * generate code
-* self criique
+* self critique
 * problem solving
-* planning/priorization
+* planning/prioritization
 * plugin/tool use

 ![](img03.png)